-Abbott House is accepting referrals from the community for enrollment of eligible children/youth in these new mental health and/or substance use needs.
+Abbott House is accepting referrals from the community for enrollment of eligible children/youth with behavioral health and/or substance use needs.
 These services are available with NYS Children's Medicaid or, if enrolled in a Medicaid Managed Care Plan.
 Click here to learn more.